awsdocs/amazon-appstream2-developer-guide/doc_source/customize-fleets.md

 1. Continue installing and configuring applications as needed\.

    Users who are connected to streaming sessions launched from those fleet instances have Google Chrome as the default browser for http:// and https:// connections\.
-The users’ existing application preferences for opening files with \.htm and \.html extensions are not changed\.
+The users' existing application preferences for opening files with \.htm and \.html extensions are not changed\.

 ## Disable Internet Explorer Enhanced Security Configuration<a name="customize-fleets-disable-ie-esc"></a>

 Internet Explorer Enhanced Security Configuration \(ESC\) places servers and Internet Explorer in a configuration that limits exposure to the internet\.
 However, this configuration can impact the AppStream 2\.0 end user experience\.
 Users who are connected to AppStream 2\.0 streaming sessions may find that websites do not display or perform as expected when:
-+ Internet Explorer ESC is enabled on fleet instances from which users’ streaming sessions are launched
++ Internet Explorer ESC is enabled on fleet instances from which users' streaming sessions are launched
 + Users run Internet Explorer during their streaming sessions
 + Applications use Internet Explorer to load data